Dipjyoti-Karmakar/Dipjyoti-Karmakar/README.md

 Checked dataset for nulls, duplicates, and schema issues.
 Ran grouped EDA using Matplotlib and Seaborn covering addiction score distributions by gender, daily usage by age group, platform preferences, and sleep/conflict cross-analysis.
 Built rule-based Python logic to assign risk tiers and generate digital detox suggestions per student profile.
 Built a Jupyter report and a 5-view Power BI dashboard covering demographics, usage patterns, conflict analysis, platform comparison, and academic impact.

 **Result**
-Found that female students have slightly higher average addiction scores than male peers, that ages 19-20 show the highest daily usage, and that high school students score highest across all academic levels.
-Dashboard analysis confirmed that higher conflict rates align with lower sleep and weaker academic performance.
 The output gives program designers a ranked list of which groups to target first, based on data rather than assumption.
+High school students, ages 19-20, and female students came out as the highest-risk segments.
+Dashboard analysis confirmed that higher conflict rates align directly with lower sleep and weaker academic performance, giving intervention teams a clear signal of where to focus limited resources.

 **Key Findings**
 - 👩‍🎓 High school students = highest addiction score across all academic levels